TomHsiung/strongSwan.configurations/README.md

 # Notice
 1) Make sure the proper privileges of related files for security considerations.
 2) Make appropriate modifications to the original code based on your needs.
+3) To use the eap-tls authentication, the eap-tls plugin must be installed and enabled.
+To install and enable this plugin, run command `apt install libcharon-extra-plugins`.

 # Appendixes
 ```